kzdev-net/kzdev.perfutils/Source/Docs/index.md

 - More flexible across a broad range of use cases.
 - Fewer memory allocations and garbage collections.
 - Consistent performance across workloads.
-- Security-first design with opt-out zeroing of unused memory.
+- Security-first design with **opt-out** zeroing of unused memory.
 - Automatic memory trimming and release.
 - Supports **.NET Metrics and Events** for monitoring.
 - Optionally uses native memory to avoid GC pressure.

-Unlike **RecyclableMemoryStream**, **MemoryStreamSlim** is specifically designed for dynamically sized memory streams and not as a `Stream` wrapper for existing byte arrays, although that use case is supported.
-This is covered more in the full [documentation](articles/getting-started.md).
 Performance comparisons are available in the [Benchmarks](./articles/memorystream-benchmarks.md) section.

 ## Documentation